 The Comfort Suites Paradise Island is located across the street from Atlantis, which is so sprawling that our room was actually closer to the resort action than some rooms at Atlantis proper.
 Guests of the Comfort Suites are allowed full, complimentary use of all Atlantis facilities.
 The non-stop water experience is included in your modest room rate.
 The water slides, wave pool, mile-long river ride with high intensity rapids, 13 pools and more are all yours, all day.

-This is a noteworthy value, as a day pass for Atlantis usually costs over $100 per adult, with a slight discount for kids.
-You are given a pink card at check-in and you must present this daily at Atlantis to receive wristbands that allow you round-the clock fun at the mega-resort.
+This is a noteworthy value, as a day pass for Atlantis usually costs over $100 per adult when available, with a slight discount for kids.
+You are given wristbands that allow you round-the clock fun at the mega-resort.
 As Atlantis is cash-free, you may charge food, drink and sundries back to your Comfort Suites bill.

 Comfort Suites Rooms are a Comfortable Option

-The Comfort Suites is a mid-sized, three-story hotel whose 224 rooms were fully renovated in the spring of 2014.
+The Comfort Suites is a mid-sized, three-story hotel whose 224 rooms are well maintained and will be thoroughly sanitized for the reopening.
 With new bedding, sofa beds for the kids, fresh furnishings and fabrics, the granite countertops in the bathrooms are just another nice touch.
 What families appreciate is that the rooms are all spacious junior suites, with either two double beds or a king bed.
 Every room has a semi-partitioned area with a desk and that new sofa bed, for a touch of privacy.

 All rooms now offer flat screen TV, refrigerator, in-room coffee and tea service.
 Microwaves are available free of charge, as are cribs.
 Our room was not fancy, just very clean and comfortable, with a great view of the landscaped pool area.
-Wi-Fi worked consistently and was blissfully free of charge, another reason why the Comfort Suites Paradise Island has won a TripAdvisor Certificate of Excellence for the past three years.
+Wi-Fi worked consistently and was blissfully free of charge, another reason why the Comfort Suites Paradise Island has won a TripAdvisor Certificate of Excellence in the past.

 Comfort Suites Paradise Island has Money-Saving Options

-Another “Instant Savings” deal offered a discount of $250 on a four-night stay.
-This translates into legitimate savings and makes Comfort Suites one of the top family values in the Bahamas, if not in the entire West Indies.
+The Comfort Suites is one of the top family values in the Bahamas, if not in the entire West Indies.
 Of course, you will have to pay for extras such as the Atlantis Kids Adventures supervised kids club, and the nearby Dolphin encounter, but so do guests of Atlantis.

 Comfort Suites has a Relaxed, Low-Key Vibe